bytemate/twin.arco/apps/docs/guide/index.md

 Yes, there is no benefit using **utility-first CSS framework** and [Arco Design]

-But, now we have this color preset, coding as using [Windi CSS] or [Tailwind CSS]
+But, now we have this color preset, just coding as using [Windi CSS] or [Tailwind CSS]

 ```html page.html
 <div class="text-red-1 bg-arcoblue-6 border-arco-border-1 border-solid">